The Complexity of Drawing Graphs on Few Lines and Few Planes: Rational (Non-) Realizability of -Optimal Drawings

-\begin{claim} Let $s$ be a small vertex.
-Then $\mathcal{L}_b$ covers at most one edge incident to~$s$. \end{claim}
+\begin{claim} If~$s$ is a small vertex, then $\mathcal{L}_b$ covers at most one edge incident to~$s$. \end{claim}

-\begin{subproof} If a line in $\mathcal{L}_b$ covers an edge incident to $s$, it passes through the points $s$ and $b$ and is, therefore, unique.
-Suppose that such a line exists and let $\ell$ denote it.
+\begin{subproof} Assume that a line $\ell\in\mathcal{L}_b$ covers an edge incident to $s$.
+Since $\ell$ passes through the points $s$ and $b$, $\ell$ is unique.
 Recall that the intersection $\ell\cap B$ is a segment.
-Recall also that, by Claim \ref{cl:small-B}, the point $s$ lies outside $B$.
-Since $s$ is adjacent only to medium vertices, all lying on $C\subset B$, the line $\ell$ covers at most one edge incident to~$s$. \end{subproof}
+By Claim~\ref{cl:small-B}, the point $s$ lies outside $B$.
+Since $s$ is adjacent only to medium vertices, all lying on $C\subset B$, the line $\ell$ covers no other edge incident to~$s$. \end{subproof}